bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 We're chaining the blocks together, so we need the previous block hash.
 You have the `Merkle root`, which is what I was just describing, all the transactions that get hashed together in the form of a tree.
 The current block, like timestamp, right, that gets updated every few seconds, So that actually is another bit of entropy that gets added into the equation there.
-You have bits, which is just the target that's in hex usually.
+You have `Bits`, which is just the target that's in hex usually.
-And finally, the nonce, that's the counter.
+And finally, the `Nonce`, that's the counter.
 The nonce field is actually really, really small.
 So, there's 32 bits, you run through them with miners nowadays really quickly, right?
 So that's where you have to go to what we call the extranonce field, which sits in the Coinbase.